A Tverberg-type problem of Kalai: Two negative answers to questions of Alon and Smorodinsky, and the power of disjointness: Concluding remarks

-In this paper we established two negative answers to the questions of Alon and Smorodinsky concerning Tverberg-type intersections of unions of convex sets.
-We proved that for all \(r\ge 2\), \(s\ge 1\), and \(d\ge 2r-2\),
+In this paper we establish two negative answers to the questions of Alon and Smorodinsky concerning Tverberg-type intersections of unions of convex sets.
+We prove that for all \(r\ge 2\), \(s\ge 1\), and \(d\ge 2r-2\),

 which matches their general upper bound up to a logarithmic factor.
 Our construction combines a planar ``ring configuration'' with a gluing scheme on a high-dimensional torus.
-We further introduced the disjoint-union variant \(F_r(d,s_1,\ldots,s_r)\), revealing that the disjointness drastically alters the quantitative behaviour: in particular, \(F_2(2,s,s)=O(s\log s)\), and for general parameters we obtained upper bounds via a novel connection to hypergraph Tur\'{a}n theory.
+We further introduce the disjoint-union variant \(F_r(d,s_1,\ldots,s_r)\), revealing that the disjointness drastically alters the quantitative behaviour: in particular, \(F_2(2,s,s)=O(s\log s)\), and for general parameters we obtain upper bounds via a novel connection to hypergraph Tur\'{a}n theory.